joshuaNjordan85/SouthStrategicOps/README.md

 5. All of the influence relationships between individuals in the organization
 6. All of the intelligence relationships between individuals in the orgainization and qualifying indicators

 The file is in the "dot" format used by Graphviz.
-To create an "Opportunity Chart", edit your OaC file and execute the following command (example outputs a PNG image) -
+To create an "Opportunity Map", edit your OaC file and execute the following command (example outputs a PNG image) -

   dot -Tpng <OaC_file_name>.dot -o <output_file_name>.png